Fighting Bill Fargo

 Fighting Bill Fargo is a 1941 American Western film directed by Ray Taylor and written by Paul Franklin, Arthur V. Jones and Dorcas Cochran.
 The film stars Johnny Mack Brown, Fuzzy Knight, Jean Brooks, Kenneth Harlan, Nell O'Day and Ted Adams.
 The film was released on December 9, 1941, by Universal Pictures.

 Plot

+Bill Fargo, played by Johnny Mack Brown, comes back to his hometown to help his sister run the newspaper their father left them.
+He soon gets involved in local politics when Hackett, a political boss played by Kenneth Harlan, pulls him into a complicated situation to eliminate honest candidates for sheriff.